quasarframework/quasar-framework.org/source/components/dialog.md

 You can access the Dialog's VueModel through the returned *Modal Object*.
 Read about its properties on [Quasar Modal](/components/modal.html#Basic-Usage) documentation page.

 > **IMPORTANT**
-> When user hits the browser/phone/tablet back button, the Dialog will get closed automatically..
+> <br>When user hits the browser/phone/tablet back button, the Dialog will get closed automatically..
+> <br>Also, when on a browser, hitting the &lt;ESCAPE&gt; key also closes the Dialog.

 ## Components
 The following components are properties of the *objectWithComponents* parameter from above and can be used for all Dialog types available.